lmmqxyx404/Mathmatics/linear_algebra.md

 $$A = {P_1} E {P_2}$$
 ${P_1}$ is in left, equals elementary row operations. ${P_2}$ is in right, equals elementary column operations.

+# vector space
+## the basis of a space.
+向量空间中的任意一个向量就是由系数坐标和基相乘得到的。

+## 基变换（坐标变换）

+# quadratic form
+In mathematics, a quadratic form is a polynomial with terms all of degree two ("form" is another name for a homogeneous polynomial).
+For example, is a quadratic form in the variables x and y.
+The coefficients usually belong to a fixed field K, such as the real or complex numbers, and one speaks of a quadratic form over K. If {\displaystyle K=\mathbb {R} }{\displaystyle K=\mathbb {R} }, and the quadratic form takes zero only when all variables are simultaneously zero, then it is a definite quadratic form, otherwise it is an isotropic quadratic form.

+Quadratic forms occupy a central place in various branches of mathematics, including number theory, linear algebra, group theory (orthogonal group), differential geometry (Riemannian metric, second fundamental form), differential topology (intersection forms of four-manifolds), and Lie theory (the Killing form).

+Quadratic forms are not to be confused with a quadratic equation, which has only one variable and includes terms of degree two or less.
+A quadratic form is one case of the more general concept of homogeneous polynomials.

+### normal form
+The standard form of a quadratic form is a generalization of coordinate transformation.

 # TODO
 ## 余子式与代数余子式的区别